emissary-ingress/emissary/user-guide/ingress-controller.md

 reading configuration data from Kubernetes [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) resources.
-This makes it easier to work with other `Ingress`-oriented tools within the Kubernetes ecosystem (e.g. external DNS), and it makes it easier for users migrating from other ingress controllers to try Ambassador.
+This makes it easier to work with other `Ingress`-oriented tools within the Kubernetes ecosystem, and it makes it easier for users migrating from other ingress controllers to try Ambassador.

 ## When and How to Use the `Ingress` Resource